-- As mentioned, there are over 9 million latent angel investors, most of which have never been asked to invest in a private company
+There are over 9 million latent angel investors, most of which have never been asked to invest in a private company.

-- Finally, note that with retail establishments like restaurants, there is also the ego element that the angel can go to and tell friends that it is partially “their” restaurant.
-This ego-factor also holds true with other types of angel investments.
+Finally, note that with retail establishments like restaurants, there is also the ego element that the angel can go to and tell friends that it is partially “their” restaurant.
+This ego factor also holds true with other types of investments.

 What Angel Investors Look For in a Company

-In order to consider investing, angel investors must believe that the company has great potential to achieve a liquidity event, and one that enables them to earn a significant return on their investment.
+To consider investing, angel investors must believe that the company has great potential to achieve a liquidity event and one that enables them to earn a significant return on their initial investment.
 The following factors imply that a company has this potential:

-The first criteria is scale or the potential for the company to achieve significant annual revenues.
+The first criterion is the scale or the potential for the company to achieve significant annual revenues.
 If a company expects to raise venture capital after the angel round, it must have the potential to earn annual revenues of $50 million to $100 million within five years.

 Conversely, an angel investor, when no follow-on capital is required, might be willing to invest in a restaurant or website that has the potential to generate hundreds of thousands or a few million dollars as long as a clear path has been laid out regarding how they could get a sizable return on their investment.

-The second criteria is barriers to entry.
+The second criterion is the barriers to entry.
 Barriers to entry are those things that make it difficult for another firm to compete against you, such as patents or proprietary technology, a unique location, and long-term customer contracts.

-The third criteria is having a strong management team with relevant experience and successes under their belts.
-The angels must believe in and be comfortable with both the founders and the key operating personnel of the company.
+The third criterion is having a solid management team with relevant experience and successes under their belts.
+The angels must believe in and be comfortable with both the founders and the critical operating personnel of the company.

-The fourth criteria is that angel investors need to feel confident of your exit strategy, mainly that the chances are good of eventually having another firm purchase you or your firm going public.
-It is through your exit strategy that these investors profit from their investment in you.
+The fourth criterion is that angel investors need to feel confident of your exit strategy, mainly that the chances are good of eventually having another firm purchase you or your firm going public.
+It is through the exit strategy that these investors profit from their investment in you.